 You won’t believe how good Italian pot roast is!
-This slow cooker beef roast is sure to become a family favorite.
-And it’s easy!
+This slow cooker beef roast is sure to become a family favorite (and it’s easy to make).

+The best pot roast!
 Fall apart tender and full-flavored, Italian pot roast may be our favorite way to prepare beef roast.
 Slow cooked until it reaches succulent perfection, this pot roast has everyone who tries it exclaiming, This is the best roast ever!
 My mother-in-law says it’s “out of this world!”
-Even my mom, who usually turns her nose up at any beef likes it.
+Even my mom, who usually turns her nose up at any beef, likes it.
 I may have even seen her vying for the leftovers.